Skip to main content

 As shown above, we only have the option to download this pdf.

-This issue gets a little more complicated because different web browsers treat pdfs differently.
+This issue gets a little more complicated because different web browsers treat PDFs differently.

 Option 1: Adobe Reader DC, Google Chrome, and the Adobe Google Chrome Plug-In.